 - The exhibition at the Munich Treasury shows the treasures of the Bavarian rulers

 - It includes over 1200 pieces of jewelry from late antiquity, the Middle Ages, the Renaissance, Baroque and Classicism.

 - Marvel at jewels, goldsmith's works, enamel, crystal and ivory works at close range

 History of the Treasury (Schatzkammer)

-The Treasury in the Residenz in Munich is impressive proof of the Wittelsbachs’ passion for gold and jewels.
-In 1565 Duke Albrecht V specified that from that point on the family treasures could no longer be given away.
-His successors continued to expand the collection.
-At the end of the 18th century the Bavarian princes acquired the entire Palatinate treasure.
+The Treasury of the Residenz in Munich is an impressive testament to the passion of the Bavarian ruling Wittelsbacher family for gold and jewels.
+In 1565, Duke Albrecht V stipulated that from then on the family's treasures were not to be given away.
+His successors constantly expanded the collection.

 In the course of the secularization of the monasteries and churches in the 19th century, even more treasures were added.
 As early as 1731, it was decided to display the wealth of the Wittelsbach family in the residence.
 The treasury displays jewelry from late antiquity, the Middle Ages, the Renaissance, Baroque and Classicism.

 The finest raw materials such as rock crystal, precious stone, gold and ivory were used to create ecclesiastical art, orders, insignia and luxury objects and can now be admired by visitors from all over the world.

 April to October 18: